CKs-Technology-News/PrivacyTools/README.md

 ### [YouTube alternative clients and front-ends](#youtube-alternative-clients-and-front-ends)

-> Assuming you use any alternative Instance and Service make sure to read the Privacy Policy of that specific Instance/Service first.
+> Assuming you use any alternative Instance and Service make sure to read the Privacy Policy of that specific Instance/Service first, assuming they have one.

 - [Bastyon](https://bastyon.com/) – Alternative media network to YouTube.
 - [FreeTube](https://github.com/FreeTubeApp/FreeTube) – An open source desktop YouTube player built with privacy in mind.
 Uses Local RSS API or Invidious for back-end.